16 Best National & State Parks in Idaho

 14. Thousand Springs State Park

-Thousand Springs State Park is near Twin Falls in Southern Idaho.
-The state park comprises several park units within close driving distance to each other.
+Thousand Springs State Park is near Twin Falls in southern Idaho.
+The state park comprises several park units within close driving distance of each other.
 One of the best ways to explore all the state park units is on the 68-mile Thousand Springs Scenic Byway.
 This scenic byway connects the nearby Shoshone Falls with all the natural features of Thousand Springs State Park.

 A steep and narrow road accesses the Niagara Spring Unit of Thousand Springs State Park, 40 minutes northwest of Twin Falls.
 The Snake River canyon at Niagara Springs features a dazzling spring-fed waterfall next to a picnic and open grassy area.
 Farther west, Box Canyon Springs and Ritter Island offer more striking water features near the Snake River.

 One of the most fascinating units to visit within Thousand Springs is Malad Gorge, located below Interstate 84 near the Tuttle exit.
 This nearly 500-acre park highlights the Malad River as it tumbles through a canyon toward the Snake River.
 Visitors to Malad Gorge can view the waterfall beneath the interstate via a scenic driving route lined with pullover spots.

 No overnight facilities exist within any units of Thousand Springs State Park.
 All park units are open from sunrise to sunset.
 For an extra stop along the Thousand Springs Scenic Byway, Hagerman Fossil Beds National Monument is nearby.
 The Visitor Center at the monument features unearthed exhibits, including a cast skeleton of the famous "Hagerman Horse."

 Address: 2314 S. Ritchie Road, Hagerman, Idaho